pa4080/cron-gui-launcher/README.md

 [![gui-launcher-sh-at-ubuntu-with-wayland](demo-images/gui-launcher-sh-at-ubuntu-with-wayland.gif)](demo-images/gui-launcher-sh-at-ubuntu-with-wayland.gif)

-**Note: the original script is capable to execute much complex commands as <s>`xdg-screensaver lock` or</s> `gnome-session-quit --no-prompt` while this simplified version fails, but it is useful when you want to just start an application.**
+**Note: the original script is capable to execute much complex commands as `gnome-session-quit --no-prompt` (<s>or `xdg-screensaver lock`</s> *it does not need DISPLAY*) while this simplified version fails, but it is useful when you want to just start an application.**

 # Log-in a User into a Desktop Session from within SSH session